15 White Birds You Must See – Identification & Facts!

 • Habitat: Arctic, alpine tundras.

-• Deep, croaking call during mating season.
+• Features: Feathered feet act like snowshoes, Camouflage to match the environment, Deep, croaking call during mating season.

 • Diet: Buds, berries, leaves, insects.